Staubgeborener/Klipper-Backup/docs/installation.md

 2. `Settings` → `Developer settings` → `Personal access tokens` → `Fine-grained tokens` → `Generate new token`
 3. Use the following settings:
    ```
-   Token name: whatever your feel like
+   Token name: whatever you feel like
    Only select repositories: Your backup repository which you created at step "Prepare GitHub repository"
    Repository permissions:
    Administration: Read and write